saradehi/ArcGis/README.md

 # ArcGis Map with layers

-This project was performed wirth react and ArcGis API JS
+This project was developed with react and ArcGis API JS

 ## Available Scripts